 - DENON DJ SC2900

-Regardless your DJ mixer, there are many available options in the market.
-Since we are looking for a starter tool, the list has mainly 2-channel mixers but also budget friendly 4-channel.
-All mixers offer the ability to control equalizers (low/middle/high), with sound effects, microphone input, “record out” etc.
+Regardless of your DJ mixer, there are many available options in the market.
+Since we are looking for a starter tool, the list has mainly 2-channel mixers but also a budget-friendly 4-channel.
+All mixers offer all the basic features such as the ability to control equalizers (low/middle/high), sound effects, microphone input, “record out” etc.

 - ALLEN&HEATH XONE:23

 Pioneer DJM S3: A DJ mixer to match every setup

 The most popular DJ mixer, seen in most DJ events, festivals, and party booths, is the DJM 900 Nexus 2.
 Together with the CDJ2000 make the ultimate DJ setup, but it comes with a cost – a big one.

 The Pioneer DJM S3 is a two-channel mixer dedicated to the Serato DJ Pro software.
 However, you can connect it to turntables or players and fit in any DJ equipment and setup.
 It offers high-quality sound, a scratch-friendly layout, dedicated filter knobs, and a highly durable Magvel crossfader, inherited from the topline DJM-900NXS2.
 Premium features that are mostly seen on more expensive gear.